 The string of files included is fairly short.
 Makefiles below the top level makefile include the top level makefile.
 The top level makefile includes build/common.mk and then build/common.mk includes a configuration file from the build\config directory.
 The configuration files in the build\config directory contain the platform and site specific build settings.
 The os, compiler and site that a file configures is determined by its name.
-The configuration makefile fragments follow the naming convention where ESMF\OS, ESMF\COMPILER and ESMF\SITE are environment variables either set by the user or given default values by the build system.
+The configuration makefile fragments follow the naming convention build\config/ESMF\OS.ESMF\COMPILER.ESMF\SITE/build\rules.mk where ESMF\OS, ESMF\COMPILER and ESMF\SITE are environment variables either set by the user or given default values by the build system.
 ESMF\OS is the target operating system.
 If the build is performed on the target system ESMF\OS will typically have the value returned by the command uname -s.
 ESMF\COMPILER is the compiler name.
 ESMF\SITE, if set, is generally the current machine name, the location, or the organization (e.g. mit, cola).
 If there are no site specific files for a particular platform, then ESMF\COMPILER and ESMF\SITE will be set to default.
 Examples:

-'''

-build_config/ESMF_OS.ESMF_COMPILER.ESMF_SITE/build_rules.mk

-'''

-''' !
-Default configuation for IBM AIX systems build_config/AIX.default.default/build_rules.mk !
-Linux configuation using lahey compilers. build_config/Linux.lahey.default/build_rules.mk '''
+!
+Default configuration for IBM AIX systems build\config/AIX.default.default/build\rules.mk

+!
+Linux configuration using lahey compilers. build\config/Linux.lahey.default/build\rules.mk